akka/akka-grpc/docs/src/main/paradox/index.md

 ### gRPC vs REST

-* Where REST is more flexible about encoding, gRPC standardizes on HTTP/2 and Protobuf.
+* Where REST is more flexible about encoding, gRPC standardizes Protobuf.
 * Where REST can be either schemaless or use a 3rd-party schema, gRPC always declares the service and messages in a Protobuf schema definition.

 ### gRPC vs SOAP

-* Where SOAP is more flexible about transport, gRPC standardizes on HTTP/2 and Protobuf.
+* Where SOAP is more flexible about transport, gRPC standardizes on HTTP/2.
 * Where in SOAP protocols are often set in stone once defined (often requiring a new path for every version of the service), Protobuf is explicitly intended to support schema evolution.

 ### gRPC vs Message Bus

 * While built on an efficient non-blocking implementation, gRPC is still 'synchonous' in the sense that it requires both 'sides' of the communication to be available at the same time.
-When using a message bus only the producer and the bus must be up, the consumer does not need to be available, leading to a higher degree of decoupling.
+When using a (persistent) message bus only the producer and the bus must be up, the consumer does not need to be available, leading to a higher degree of decoupling.
-* Where gRPC supports streaming in either direction, when using a message bus these streams are decoupled
+* While gRPC supports bidirectional streaming for each request, when using a message bus the streams are decoupled

 @@@ index